dirmeier/cpp-package-template/README.md

 ## About

-This repository hosts an example template for the folder structure of a C++ project
+This repository hosts an example template for the folder structure of a C++ project.
+Additionally, you can find a Dockerfile that sets up a C++ programming environment [here](https://github.com/dirmeier/dockerfiles/blob/master/cppenv/Dockerfile).

 ## Dependencies